-Gilson College operates a Bus Co-operative to assist families with the transportation of their children to the College.
+Gilson College operates a Bus Co-operative (currently at Taylors Hill and being developed at Mernda) to assist families with the transportation of their children to the College.
 Information regarding this service is available from the College Office.
 It is important that parents ensure all Bus Co-operative Contributions are made promptly to be assured of the continuation of service.